Easter Egger Chicken | What to Know

-Let’s take a closer look Easter eggers to help you decide whether this could be the right breed for you.
+Here I discuss Easter eggers to help you decide whether this could be the right chicken for you.

 What Kind of Chickens Are Easter Eggers?

-An Easter Egger can be classified as any chicken with the blue egg gene, but that doesn’t meet any particular breed standard.
-It lays beautifully-colored eggs, so it’s most commonly bred for egg-laying.
-However, they actually make a fantastic multi-purpose breed.
+An Easter Egger is classified as any chicken with the blue egg gene that doesn’t meet a specific breed standard.
+It lays beautifully-colored eggs so many backyard keepers raise them for their egg-laying.
+However, they make dual-purpose birds (for eggs and as pets).
+Their friendly and curious nature makes them suitable to backyard flocks.

 Breed Background